lsst-dm/dmtn-185/index.rst

 What do we want?
 ----------------

-We agree with `DMTN-085 <http://dmtn-085.lsst.io>`__ (report of the QA working group) that there is no strong requirement for pixel level per-source/object provenance beyond an association with the dataset from which the source measurement was derived since  we are no longer using the multifit approach (and its multiple source simultaneous source model fitting approach).
+We agree with `DMTN-085 <http://dmtn-085.lsst.io>`__ (report of the QA working group) that there is no strong requirement for pixel-level per-source/object provenance beyond an association with the dataset from which the source measurement was derived since we are no longer using the multifit approach (and its simultaneous source model-fitting approach).

 However, there are per-source metadata that need to be propagated to the final data release product.
 The two that we have identified are flags and footprints

 Flags include boolean information about the source detection quality, e.g., were there saturated pixels in the detection.
-Flags can also be used to capture processing information such as which objects were used for astrometric calibration, photometric calibration, PSF modeling, and whether a source is an injected fake.
+Flags can also be used to capture processing information such as which objects were used for astrometric calibration, photometric calibration, PSF modelling, and whether a source is an injected fake.

 A footprint identifies which pixels were used to compute measurements on the source/object.
 Because current deblending algorithms may distribute flux from a single pixel among multiple footprints, there are actually two types of footprint: